 As the programmer, I want to set a specific square so that initial positions can be set.

-As the programmer, I want to specify generation chances so that levels can vary.
+As the programmer, I want to specify generation probabilities so that levels can vary.

 As the programmer, I want to save the level so that it will be playable.